tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

+Most of the year was covered in the roster explanation, so I'll just gush about how exciting it's been to watch this team's journey.
+After smashing their way through Tour 1 Div 2, they came into Tour 2 as an immediate threat.
+This region's already cutthroat enough as it is.
+Notice how you don't see Secret, OG, or Nigma anywhere on this page?
+Quest/Ooredoo took series off Gaimin and Tundra but just barely lost a tiebreaker against OG to qualify for Berlin.

-Most of the year was covered in the roster explanation, so I'll just gush about how exciting it was to watch this team's journey during the final few months of the season.
-By the time Tour 3 ended, most teams were starting to statistically lock their chances of directly qualifying to TI through points, but the last 3-4 slots were still up in the air.
-Were Quest able to *win* the Bali Major, they would've just barely gotten enough points to sneak a TI invite.
+By the time Tour 3 ended, most teams were beginning to statistically lock their chances of directly qualifying to TI through points, but the last 3-4 slots were still up in the air.
+Were Quest able to *win* the Bali Major, they would've just barely gotten enough points to sneak a direct TI invite.
 Believe it or not, that was not a ludicrous proposition.
 Alas, their bracket run was cut short after losing to Gaimin and then Liquid.

-They would be tested again after making it to Riyadh Masters through a dedicated MENA region qualifier and fought their way to top 8.
+They would be tested one last time after making it to Riyadh Masters through a dedicated MENA region qualifier and fought their way to top 8.
 In a different timeline their run went even further, but their elimination series against Gaimin was plagued with technical issues and they lost.

-**What would success look like?** It may be hard to believe, but this is the third and final Chinese team left to talk about.
-Three Chinese teams at a TI!
-Unprecedented.
-Here's the comparison to previous TIs.

-My god.
-By these calculations...
-We should be a dead game 14 years ago.
+**What would success look like?** Making it past "The Road" and into "The International" final weekend will be an incredible achievement, but true success is bound to come in the next few years for these players.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/vp.jpg" alt="Banner"></p>